This article originally appeared on the BeyeNETWORK.

 The third component of the DW2.0 metadata environment is the enterprise metadata repository (EMR).
 All metadata from throughout the enterprise is gathered in the EMR.
 Several activities occur as the metadata is sent from the local level to the enterprise level.
 These include:

 - Metadata is gathered and edited.
-Unnecessary descriptive data is removed, and descriptive data
+Unnecessary descriptive data is removed, and descriptive data is added.

 - The date of the metadata gathering is noted.